NicoG96/The-Software-Engineering-Interview/README.md

 **Stability**: A sorting algorithm is considered stable if the two or more items with the same value maintain the same relative positions even after sorting.

+For a graphical Big-O analysis of these algorithms, refer the [Big-O](#big-o) section.

 ---

 #### Merge Sort

-- A sorting algorithm that divides an array into multiple smaller subproblems.
+- A divide-and-conquer sorting algorithm that divides an array into multiple smaller subproblems.
 When each subproblem is solved, the results are combined to form a sorted array.
-- Divide and conquer
 - Stable
-- `O(N⋅logN)`
+- `O(N⋅logN)` time complexity
+- `O(N)` space complexity

 <p align="center">
   <img width=50% src="./assets/merge_sort.png"/>